eehh-stanford/SNA-workshop/ergm-intro.md

 ![](ergm-intro_files/figure-markdown_github/unnamed-chunk-2-5.png)

-We can see that the first three relations yield quite dense networks (note that ergms would not tell us much in this case!).
+We can see that the first three relations yield quite dense networks (note that ergms would not tell us much in this case)!
 We will work first with the imitation network.

 The first thing we'll do is fit a model that just has edges in it.
 This is kind of like fitting a regression model with only an intercept.